eton468liz/Stats220/README.md

 * Semester One
 * Semester Two

-I frequently visit the [Free Wesleyan Churhc of Tonga](https://fwc.to/) website and the [University of Auckland](https://www.auckland.ac.nz/en.html) website.
+I frequently visit the [Free Wesleyan Church of Tonga](https://fwc.to/) website and the [University of Auckland](https://www.auckland.ac.nz/en.html) website.

 Here is a cute cat!